mathieu-benoit/formio-on-aks/README.md

 Non official setup steps to have [form.io](https://www.form.io/) deployed on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service/).

 Consideration and disclaimer: for the official deployment of form.io on Azure, you should follow the official documentation: https://help.form.io/tutorials/deployment/azure/.
-Associated to this, you could also find this snippet of the docker run commands if you are interested: https://gist.github.com/travist/b4e442b94339d9d973612b4df7b2124d
+Associated to this, you could also find this snippet of the `docker run` commands which have been leveraged: https://gist.github.com/travist/b4e442b94339d9d973612b4df7b2124d

 Here is what we would do differently: